emilythestrangee/myDFIR_SOC/Day 28 - Investigate Mythic Agent.md

 ![[Pasted image 20251020014318.png]]
 - Query used: `event.code : 3 and winlog.event_data.DestinationIp : <suspiciousIP>`
 - Number of events: 3
+- On checking all events, we note that only one has a different process GUID:

 ---

 ### 4. Observations from Active Agent